 Click the “Upload Student Photos” button on the top right hand side of the page.
 This option is only available to instructors.

-You may drag and drop or click to launch a file browser.
-Select one or more image files, and/or one or more zip files of image files.
+You may drag and drop or click to launch a file browser to select one or more image files and/or zip files of image files.

-After hitting submit, if it does not automatically refresh after a couple seconds, please refresh the page.
+After pressing submit, if the page does not automatically refresh after a couple seconds, please refresh the page.

 This tool scrapes student photos from Rensselear’s Student Information System (SIS) portal that allows instructors to access the current and past course registration and information (including photos) for the students in these courses.